hashkat/hashkat/docs/commandline.md

 ## Move

 You can move a file or folder using the **mv** command.
 When moving a file or folder, you must type in its current location in your computer followed by the location where you would like to move it.
-Entering in the following command will move the file *newerfile* from your **Downloads** directory into your **Documents** directory:
+Go into your **Downloads** directory and create the file *newerfile*, and then enter in the following command to move the file *newerfile* from your **Downloads** directory into your **Documents** directory:

 `mv ~/Downloads/newerfile ~/Documents/`